-When any body of law makers

-passes a law not solely with reference to

-whether that law will do good or ill, but

-with the knowledge that not much will

-come of it, and yet that, perhaps, the people, as a whole, will likely think it was

-good, it does not speak well for the law

-makers, and it does not speak very well

-for the people either.
-What I hope to see is

-power given to the national legislature

-I do not mean publicity as a favor by some

-corporations.
-I mean it as a right from all

-corporations affected by the law.
-I want

-publicity as to the essential facts in which

-the public has an interest.
-I want the knowledge given to the accredited representatives of the people of facts on which

-those representatives can, if they see fit

-base their actions later.
-The publicity

-itself would cure many evils.
-Some of these

-things I have said can be done now.
-A

-good deal is being done now.
-As far as the

-anti-trust laws go they will be enforced.

-No suit will be undertaken for the sake

-of seeming to undertake it.
-Every suit

-that is undertaken will be begun because

-the great lawyer and upright man whom

-we are so fortunate as to have as attorney-general, Mr. Knox, believes that there

-a violation of the law which we can get

-at, and when the suit is undertaken it won't

-be compromised excepting on the basis that

-egislation which shall give us more power

-than we have now, at any rate over corthink we have got to make up our minds

-to the fact that no matter what our reverence to the past may be, our duty to the

-present and to the future will force us to

-see that more power is conferred upon the

-national administration.
-When the power

-porations doing interstate business.
+Of course it is a mere truism that the corporation is the creature of the state; that the state is sovereign.
+Now, I want to make a real and not a nominal sovereign to have some one sovereign to which the corporation shall be really, and not nomlaws nobody can tell whether they will amount to anything.
+Now that has two bad effects.
+In the first place the corporation becomes indifferent to the lawmaking body, and in the next place, gentlemen, the law-making body gets into that most pernicious custom of passing a aw, not with reference to what will be done under it, but with reference its effects on the opinions of the voters.
+That is a bad thing.
+When any body of law makers passes a law not solely with reference to whether that law will do good or ill, but with the knowledge that not much will come of it, and yet that, perhaps, the people, as a whole, will likely think it was good, it does not speak well for the law makers, and it does not speak very well for the people either.
+What I hope to see is given to the national legislature which shall make the control real.
+The first thing we want is publicity, and I do not mean publicity as a favor by some corporations.
+I mean it as a right from al corporations affected by the law.
+I want publicity as to the essential facts in which the public has an interest.
+I want the sentatives of the people of facts on which those representatives can, if they see fit, base their actions later.
+The publicity itself would cure many evils.
+Some of these things I have said can be done now. good deal is being done now.
+As far as the anti-trust laws go they will be enforced No suit will be undertaken for the sake that is undertaken will be begun because the great lawyer and upright man whom we are so, fortunate as to have as attorat, and when the suit is undertaken it won't compromised excepting on the dasis that the government wins.
+"I believe it is possible to frame national legislation which shall give us more power han we have now, at any rate over corporations doing interstate business.
+I think we have got to make up our minds to the fact that no matter what our reverence to the past may be, our duty to the present and to the future will force us to see that more power is conferred upon the national administration.
+When the power has been conferred it will rest with the national government to exercise it.
+Wise laws can do something, and we are not to be excused if we fall to insist upon these wise laws.
+Honest administration of the laws can do something more. and still less are we to be excused as a people, if we concore or conflict at a faile, ment will not require action on the Rherstein, of Battle Creek. servants of the people."